MicrosoftDocs/azure-devops-docs/docs/organizations/security/lookup-organization-owner-admin.md

 ## Show members of the Project Collection Administrators group

-If you need elevated permissions, request them from a member of the [Project Collection Administrators group](set-project-collection-level-permissions.md).
+For permissions managed at the organization or collection-level, request them from a member of the [Project Collection Administrators group](set-project-collection-level-permissions.md).
 Project collection administrators manage features and functions that impact all projects.

 ::: moniker range="azure-devops"